DamianOsipiuk/vue-query/README.md

 # DevTools

-This package provides built-in devtools in form of a Vue component.
+This package provides built-in devtools in the form of a Vue component.
-Use DevTools component in the entry component of your application.
+Use VueQueryDevTools component in the entry component of your application.

 Check [Examples section](#examples).

-**Disclaimer:**
-**_You have to manually remove this component from production builds as of now._**
-**_Devtools are not supported on Vue 2.x_**
+**_Disclaimer: Devtools not supported on Vue 2.x_**

 ```
 <script lang="ts">